Johnmichael/portfolio-landing-page/README.md

 ## Getting Started

-This project will either be available for download immediately, or will be available on github pages (soon TM).
+This project will either be available for download immediately, or will be available on [github pages](https://johnmichaelparsons.github.io/portfolio-landing-page/)

 After downloading, drag and drop "index.html" onto an empty Google Chrome tab.